OzcelikMert/myAdminPanelNextJSWithFastifyApi-2/README.md

     - Add multi-language select box as a component on multi-language pages
     - add website end points and whenever you click on an item you need to go it's website page
     - use custom interface for IAction like ICustomAction '<IType, IPayload>'
+    - move in-function components to components/pages
+    - add React.memo for all components